Fidget-Spinner/Fidget-Spinner.github.io/posts/no-longer-sorry.md

 results without noticing a compiler bug had occured.

-I can proudly say today that I am partially retracting that apology, but only for two platforms---MacOs AArch64 (XCode Clang) and Windows x86-64 (MSVC).
+I can proudly say today that I am partially retracting that apology, but only for two platforms---macOS AArch64 (XCode Clang) and Windows x86-64 (MSVC).

 In our own experiments, the tail calling interpreter for CPython was found to beat the computed